Tue, Sept 18:

 Postscript 3: Two Improbable Features of the Fragment

-Mark Goodacre, NT Blog (best one-stop site for all JGW news)
+Mark Goodacre, NT Blog (best one-stop site for all GJW news)

-James McGrath, Exploring our Matrix (JGW blog postings)
+James McGrath, Exploring our Matrix (GJW blog postings)

 Dramatis Personae (in alphabetical order)